-American Piledriving Equipment, Inc. (APE/J&M) warrants new products sold by it to be free from defects in material or workmanship for a period of one year after the date of delivery to the first user and subject to the following conditions:
+American Piledriving Equipment, Inc. (APE) warrants new products sold by it to be free from defects in material or workmanship for a period of one year after the date of delivery to the first user and subject to the following conditions:

-APE/J&M's obligation and liability under this WARRANTY is expressly limited to repairing or replacing at APE/J&M's option, any parts which appear to APE/J&M upon inspection to have been defective in material or workmanship.
-Such parts shall be provided at no cost to the user, at the business establishment of APE/J&M or the authorized APE/J&M distributor of the product during regular working hours.
-This WARRANTY, shall not apply to component parts or accessories of products not manufactured by APE/J&M and which carry the warranty of the manufacturer thereof, or to normal maintenance (scraped and skived lube and fuel lines, worn cushion material in the drive base) or normal maintenance parts (such as fouled injectors, weakened check valve springs, damaged grease fittings caused by use over time).
+APE's obligation and liability under this WARRANTY is expressly limited to repairing or replacing at APE's option, any parts which appear to APE upon inspection to have been defective in material or workmanship.
+Such parts shall be provided at no cost to the user, at the business establishment of APE or the authorized APE distributor of the product during regular working hours.
+This WARRANTY, shall not apply to component parts or accessories of products not manufactured by APE and which carry the warranty of the manufacturer thereof, or to normal maintenance (such as engine tune-up) or normal maintenance parts (such as filters).
 Replacement or repair parts installed in the product covered by this WARRANTY are warranted only for the remainder of the warranty as if such parts were original components of said product.
-APE/J&M makes no other warranty, expressed or implied and makes no warranty of merchantability of fitness for any particular purpose.
+AMERICAN PILEDRIVING EQUIPMENT, INC. makes no other warranty, expressed or implied and makes no warranty of merchantability of fitness for any particular purpose.

 APE's obligation under this WARRANTY shall not include any transportation charges, costs of installation, duty, taxes or any other charges whatsoever, or any liability for direct, indirect, incidental or consequential damage or delay.
-If requested by APE/J&M, products or parts for which a warranty claim is made are to be returned transportation prepaid to APE/J&M. Any improper use, including operation after discovery of defective or worn parts, operation beyond rated capacity, substitution of any parts whatsoever, or parts not approved by APE/J&M or any alteration or repair by others in such manner as in APE/J&M's judgment affects the product materially and adversely, shall void this warranty.
+If requested by APE, products or parts for which a warranty claim is made are to be returned transportation prepaid to APE.
+Any improper use, including operation after discovery of defective or worn parts, operation beyond rated capacity, substitution of any parts whatsoever, or parts not approved by APE or any alteration or repair by others in such manner as in APE's judgment affects the product materially and adversely, shall void this warranty.